VEGOILS-Palm extends losses for second session on weaker Chicago soyoil

 Palm oil FCPOc3 may drop into a range of 3,716-3,741 ringgit per ton, as its bounce from 3,637 ringgit has completed around a resistance at 3,859 ringgit.
 TECH/C

-(Reporting by Bernadette Christina Munthe and Dewi Kurniawati; Editing by Eileen Soreng; Editing by Rashmi Aich)
+(Reporting by Bernadette Christina Munthe and Dewi Kurniawati; Editing by Eileen Soreng, Rashmi Aich and Pooja Desai)

 ((Dewi.Kurniawati@thomsonreuters.com))